particle-iot/docs/src/content/reference/device-os/ota-update-control.md

 ### OTA control

 When doing an **Intelligent update** the device may want to fine-tune when the update occurs.
-For example, if you are implementing firmware to control a motorized scooter, you probably do not want the device to reboot while it is being ridden.
+For example, if you are implementing firmware to control a motorized scooter, you probably do not want the Particle device to reboot while it is being ridden.

 ### Update control